 For the zero-sum realist, however, the increasing share of a stagnant economic pie allocated to health care costs, primarily for an aging population, and primarily in OECD and BRIC countries, while much of the rest of the world continues to suffer poor health outcomes, sets off alarm bells.

 Cost increases are being driven by demand side factors such as aging populations world-wide, sedentary workforces, poor diets, the rising prevalence of chronic diseases, poorer physical and mental health, and supply side factors such as economic growth in emerging markets, and improvements in health care delivery infrastructure, systems and tools.

 For every victory (think declining smoking rates) there seem to be new challenges (sitting as the new smoking).
 Leaving all else aside, ageing alone, and the demands of ageing patients on the health care system, present a compelling challenge:

 The world is facing a situation without precedent: We soon will have more older people than children and more people at extreme old age than ever before.
 As both the proportion of older people and the length of life increase throughout the world, key questions arise.
 Will population aging be accompanied by a longer period of good health, a sustained sense of well-being, and extended periods of social engagement and productivity, or will it be associated with more illness, disability, and dependency?
 How will aging affect health care and social costs?
 Are these futures inevitable, or can we act to establish a physical and social infrastructure that might foster better health and wellbeing in older age?
 How will population aging play out differently for low-income countries that will age faster than their counterparts have, but before they become industrialized and wealthy?

 As the World Health Organization in its study of ageing notes In almost every country, the proportion of people aged over 60 years is growing faster than any other age group, as a result of both longer life expectancy and declining fertility rates.
-You can participate in the consultation here.

 Economic Transparency: Demand, Supply and Price